Club Rowng Safety Adviser | Harry Clark | 07808 118114 |

 Tyne ARC - Safety Policy

-This policy statement was published in 2018.
-As at the end of mid-2024 it is under review, but should remain much as it is now with some updating of officer names, etc.
+The policy statement was published in 2018.
+As at October 2024 it is under review, but should remain much as it is now with some updating of officer names, etc. You can download it here as a pdf.

 Tyne ARC - Safety Rules

-Please read the Club’s own Safety Rules as well.
-We’ve tried to keep these simple, sensible and to a minimum but we do ask all our members to follow these basics, even if you are using your own boat and equipment.
+All members are asked to read the club’s Safety Rules We’ve tried to keep these simple, sensible and to a minimum but we do ask members to follow these basics, even if they are using their own boat and equipment.
 It's in everyone’s best interests.
-In particular, the document gives very clear guidelines on competency and related levels of supervision required for water outings
+In particular, the document gives very clear guidelines on competency and related levels of supervision required for water outings.
+You can download the Safety Rules as a pdf here.

 Launch driving